HackIllinois/blog/_posts/2018-05-19-hackillinois-2018-recap.markdown

 ![A group presents their contributions at the project expo](/assets/article_images/hackillinois-2018-recap/demo.jpg "project demo")

 Watch out for registration for HackIllinois 2019 on our website at [hackillinois.org](https://hackillinois.org)!
-And if you're interested in getting involved as a sponsor or mentor, be sure to reach out to us at contact@hackillinois.org.
+And if you're interested in getting involved as a sponsor, be sure to reach out to us at sponsor@hackillinois.org.

+Interested in being a mentor at HackIllinois 2019?
+Check out our [Call for Mentors]({{ site.baseurl }}{% post_url 2018-08-22-call-for-mentors-hackillinois-2019 %}) for information on how to get involved.